 Deer are mammals, usually living in woodland or scrubby areas from where they make forays into gardens.
-They may visit gardens as single animals but more usually it will be several animals that can cause extensive damage very quickly.
+They may visit gardens as single animals but often it will be several animals that cause extensive damage very quickly.

-Although it is permissible to control deer by shooting, this generally cannot be done in a safe manner in gardens.
+Although it is permissible to control deer by shooting, this generally cannot be done in a safe and legal manner in gardens.

 Netting and fencing

-Deer can be excluded from gardens with netting or fences but these need to be robust and relatively tall to be effective.
+The most effective way of stopping deer is to exclude them from gardens with netting or fences but these need to be robust and relatively tall .
 Deer can squeeze through small gaps under fencing or leap over barriers that are too low.